Villa Vásquez: Economy

 The agricultural area of 60,200 domestic tasks, with 449 rural settlements.
 The main crop is rice, but also has large tracts of land devoted to various crops such as onions, peppers, cassava and especially to cattle sheep and goats.

-Villa Vásquez also has two cemeteries, a police of the 35 companies, one guzgado, a municipal hospital, a fire department, a Catholic church, and five meetinghouses for the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Villa Vásquez also has two cemeteries, a police of the 35 companies, one guzgado, a municipal hospital, a fire department, a Catholic church, and a meetinghouse for the Church of Jesus Christ of Latter-day Saints (LDS Church).